-The Buzz Robotics team is sponsored by UTC Aerospace Systems (formerly Hamilton Sundstrand), a Division of United Technologies.
-To learn more about our sponsors please visit the sponsors page.
+The Buzz Robotics team is sponsored by Enfield Public Schools as well as several local companies and organizations.
+To learn more about our sponsors, please visit the Sponsors section.

 Buzz is not just a robot; it is a team and also a family.

 For more information about our robot, visit our Team History page.

 For Inspiration and Recognition of Science and Technology (FIRST) is an international youth organization that operates the FIRST Robotics Competition, FIRST LEGO League, FIRST Lego League Jr., FIRST LEGO League Jr. Discovery Edition, and FIRST Tech Challenge competitions.
 Founded by Dean Kamen and Woodie Flowers in 1989, its expressed goal is to develop ways to inspire students in engineering and technology fields.
 Its philosophy is expressed by the organization as coopertition and gracious professionalism.

 FIRST seeks to promote a philosophy of teamwork and collaboration among engineers and encourages competing teams to remain friendly, helping each other out when necessary.
 Terms frequently applied to this ethos are Gracious Professionalism and Coopertition; terms coined by Woodie Flowers and Kamen that support respect towards one's competitors and integrity in one's actions.
 The concept of Gracious Professionalism grew from a robotics class that Flowers taught at Massachusetts Institute of Technology.

 Within the FRC branch of FIRST, which is designed to inspire high school students to become engineers by giving them real world experience working with engineers to develop a robot, students learn a multitude of skills and experience working in many different fields of engineering, including electrical and mechanical engineering, programming, business, design, and so much more.